 - Train your taste buds to distinguish every different piece of meal on your plate

-Stress is one of the worst brain cells’ enemy.
+Stress is one of the worst brain cells’ enemies.
 Together, stress and anger are able to destroy some of your brain cells.
-Chronic stress leads to not only the mental but also physical health problem.
-All of those situations might greatly threat your overall well-being, including your brain ability to function well.
+Chronic stress leads to not only mental but also physical health problems.
+All of those situations might greatly threaten your overall well-being, including your brain’s ability to function well.

 Start to live happily.
 Relax your mind.
 Avoid stress.
-And believe that good thing will happen.
+And believe that good things will happen.